A golf course with green grass, trees, rocks, and a small pond under a blue sky with some clouds.

 Solar Benefits

-• “How much will I save?” and “How much will it cost me?” are the two most frequently asked questions we receive.
-It is important to understand that with solar, your monthly solar bill replaces your utility bill.
-It is a reduced, substitute payment, not an additional bill.
+• “How much will I save?” and “How much will it cost me?” are the two most frequently asked questions I receive.

 Since your solar payment typically never increases, it is like locking in the price of gas at $3 per gallon for decades to come.
 The savings begin immediately and increase over time, often amounting to well over $100,000 over 25 years.